Logo

 John Denver composed "The Gold and Beyond", and sang it for the Olympic Games athletes, as well as local venues including many schools.

-In 1985, John Denver asked to participate in the singing of "We Are the World", but was turned down.
+In 1985, John Denver asked to participate in the singing of "We Are the World" but was rejected, despite his obvious genuine commitment to charity work and his musical talent.

 For Earth Day 1990, Denver was the on-camera narrator of a well-received environmental television program, In Partnership With Earth, with then-EPA Administrator William K Reilly.